stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 * Stay near the boss in anticipation for {{ site.data.mythic_plus.dark_devastation }} to quickly avoid it.
 * Consider holding Stormkeeper for Deathwalkers if necessary.
 Use {{ site.data.spell.capacitor_totem }} as needed when they are grouped up.
 * {{ site.data.mythic_plus.grasping_rift }} and {{ site.data.mythic_plus.manifest_death }} often overlap.
 Use {{ site.data.spell.spiritwalkers_grace }} for this combo as needed.
-* When the boss is at 50% health, she will begin casting Echos of Carnage.
+* When the boss is at 50% health, she will begin casting {{ site.data.mythic_plus.echos_of_carnage }}.
 This ability will passively be your highest source of damage taken (even when dodging the ghost animations), so use {{ site.data.spell.astral_shift }} at this point as needed.

 </div>